18 Effective Time Management Strategies and Techniques

 17. Structured time management techniques: Pomodoro and 52/17

 There are many different time management techniques designed to maximize your work time by injecting specific breaks within a pre-planned work structure.
 For example, the Pomodoro time management technique splits work time into 25-minute blocks of time with a 5-minute rest between each work block.
-This time management strategy can be an easier way to force yourself to work on a task through pre-planned breaks.
-The 52/17 technique follows a similar structure, except the work period is 52 minutes, and the break time is 17 minutes.
-This time management option provides a longer sustained work time so that you can get into a practical working state with fewer interruptions.
+This time management strategy is designed to help you work on a task through pre-planned breaks.

 18. Flowtime

-Not everyone is the same when it comes to the amount of time to focus on a single task.
-As a result, the Flowtime technique gives you the power to design your own structured schedule.
 Rather than going with a set 25-minute or 52-minute work time, you can use your habits and productivity cycles to determine the optimal amount of time before a break.
-It’s still important to outline the blocks of time in advance of starting the clock and track your time allocation.
+Create blocks of time in advance, starting the clock when it’s time to work, and track your time allocation.
 Otherwise, the amount of time it takes to complete the task will expand to the amount of time given for the job.

 Additional ways to keep time management strategies organized